shudaniel/ICMP_Ping/README.md

 ### Flags:
     `
-    Flags may be specified in any order, as long as they all come AFTER the hostname/IP address
+    Flags may be specified in any order, as long as they all come AFTER the hostname/IP address.
+    Ensure that there is always a space between the flag and its value.

     [-c count]  Send exactly *count* ECHO_REQUEST packets.
 If not specified, ping will send forever